 Peep…peep!
 Peep…peep!
 Peep…..peep!

 I looked at the clock.
 8:55 AM.
 Hell, No!
 My heart jumped like a wounded dog and all traces of sleep vaporized in a flash.
 Less than 300 seconds away from the first lecture!
-Coming late is not a choice that you can ever make for this class.
-People either came five minutes before time or didn’t come at all.
-No body dared come late.
+Coming late is not a mistake you would do for this class.
+Students either came five minutes before time or didn’t come at all.
+No one dared come late.
 Ever.
-Let alone coming, even dreaming about being late is enough to wet one’s pants at night.
+Let alone coming, even dreaming about being late is enough to wet one’s pants.

-I jerked my length out of the bed while the demure morning glow, softened by the translucent window panes, bathed the grim chaos of fallen notes and books, a 24X7-running restless computer, a roof-kissing stack of management books, a coffee mug with a circle of sticky dried coffee on the bottom, a phone fighting for space on the side-table, few pens looking for their caps or playing cap swapping, chairs almost invisible under the pile of stale clothes and a towel, and twisted cables of the computer gathering dust on their shiny curvaceous lithe black bodies hanging down from the black-top table of my new-campus room.
+I jerked my length out of the bed while the demure morning glow, softened by the translucent window panes, bathed the grim chaos of fallen notes and books, a restless computer running 24×7, a roof-kissing stack of management books, a coffee mug with a circle of sticky dried coffee on the bottom, a phone fighting for space on the side-table, few pens looking for their caps or playing cap swapping, chairs almost invisible under the pile of stale clothes and a towel, and twisted cables of the computer gathering dust on their shiny lithe bodies hanging down from the black-top table of my new-campus room.

 Back to the hammering head and the third-from-top stair.
-Panting, I rushed back, almost tripping near the door, an action that could also have been mistaken for Hritik Roshan style dancing.
-I flung the door open and frantically rummaged through the pile of case mats lying on the bed and the floor.
+Panting, I rushed back, almost tripping near the door.
+I flung it open and frantically rummaged through the pile of case mats lying on the bed and the floor.
 SFI was missing!
 I felt the nerves in my brain tighten.
 I was losing my ability to think and act.
 Heart pounding, I bent down and looked under the bed.
-Oh Good Lord!
+Oh good Lord!
 There it was, finally.
-Neatly tucked in the crack between my bed and the wall.
-The spiral binding with diameter greater than the thickness of the mat had kept it from falling down to the floor.
-For exactly 4.5 seconds, the suspended SFI case mat, that was neither on the bed nor on the floor, a la Narsimha-Prahlada-Hiranyakashipu, had stopped the blood flow in my mostly visible veins.
+Neatly tucked in the crack between bed and the wall.
+The spiral binding having diameter greater than the thickness of the mat had kept it from falling to the floor.
+For exactly 4.5 seconds, the suspended SFI case mat, that was neither on the bed nor on the floor, a la Narsimha-Prahlada-Hiranyakashipu, had stopped the supply of oxygen to my blood.

 9:00:02.
 Two seconds past the deadline.
-I squeezed the last puff of breath out of my lungs and kangaroo-jumped into the classroom, screeching to a halt before the stocky rotund guy with oily hair neatly parted to the sides and a check-shirt pulled taut over his hemispherical middle, standing at the centre of a three-quarter circle arrangement of benches, The Well in IIMA parlance, could see me.
-As I started the precarious journey towards my seat, he looked at me with a scornful dismissal, probably cursing himself for having to teach such morons like me who enter the classroom a gigantic two seconds late.
-I quietly slid myself into my seat, breathing a hundred times faster than I did when I won the solitary race (an Arithmetic-race in school) of my short-lived career in sports, a rare feat by my running standards.
+I squeezed the last puff of breath and kangaroo-jumped into the classroom, screeching to a halt before the stocky rotund guy with oily hair neatly parted to the sides and a check-shirt pulled taut over his hemispherical paunch, could see me.
+He stood menacingly at the centre of a three-quarter circle arrangement of benches, ‘the well’.
+As I started the precarious journey towards the allocated seat, he looked at me with a scornful dismissal, probably cursing himself for having to teach such morons like me who enter the classroom a gigantic two seconds late!
+I quietly slid myself into the seat, breathing a hundred times faster than I did when I won the solitary race (an Arithmetic-race in school) of my short-lived career in sports, a rare feat by my running standards.
 Of course, to reveal the secret, I won that race primarily because of my arithmetic skills, not running.

 A heavy silence had descended on the room.
 Cold air flowing from the air conditioning vents above mixed with a strained nervousness and settled into the room, depositing itself on the pale faces, turning the room into a cold concentration chamber.
 Horror sat on the faces.
 Horror so heavy that it bent the heads.
 Everyone looked down.
 I opened the case mat, which until now was clinging to my armpits, and started sifting through the pages, silently, blending myself into the neighbourhood as much as possible.
 Attracting attention by making a rustling noise was the last thing I could dare do at this moment.

-One of our batch mates was indeed absent from the class.
+One of our batch mates was indeed absent.
 I didn’t know why.
-In fact, no one did except for one poor chap who, by some cruel twist of fate, happened to be the dorm mate of the absentee.
+In fact, no one did except for one poor chap who, by some cruel hand of fate, was the dorm mate of the absentee.
 “Who are his dorm-mates?” blasted Professor RC.
 With trembling cadaver hands one guy spoke from the dumb audience, “I am, sir”.
 It seemed as if a mobile on vibration alert has gone off inside his mouth.
 The next 15 minutes were probably the most tense moment he would ever have in his bachelor life as he tried to defend his dorm mate who hadn’t returned from a weekend sojourn.
-His tongue frequently went dry as the rest of the class (rest means only those who didn’t come in the professor’s arc of sight) stole furtive looks at the goat who seemed to wait its turn to turn into kebab.
+His tongue often went dry as the rest of the class (rest means only those who didn’t come in the professor’s arc of sight) stole furtive looks at the goat who seemed to wait its turn to turn into kebab.

 Time didn’t seem to move in his class.
 Even if it did, it was like a rickety road-roller moving on you – extremely slow and painful.
 In a room full of frozen watches and frozen body parts, only the prof moved, marching from one poor victim to another like a modern-day Alexander, taking pleasure in subjecting some of the best minds of India to 70 minutes of absolute helplessness.
 Unfortunately, by this time, 80 minutes had already passed.
 With that, also did pass a barrage of demeaning remarks, reprimands, half-baked jokes, self-inflicted laughter, new inventions in torture techniques and yes, some teachings too – though heavily coloured by his own (mis?) interpretations.